thegetty/quire-docs/content/guide/figures.md

 ## Basic Figures

-If you are not using a `figures.yml` file, figures—including still images and animated gifs but not video—can be inserted in any Markdown document in your publication with the `q-figure` shortcode, where `src` is the name of your file as it appears in the `figures` folder of your project.
+If you are not using a `figures.yml` file, figures—including still images and animated gifs but not video—can be inserted in any Markdown document in your publication with the `q-figure` shortcode, where `src` is the name of your file as it appears in the `static/img/` directory of your project.

 ```
 {{< q-figure src="fig01.jpg" >}}